+CROPS

-CROPS (3 State Fair entries allowed per county in 50170-50173; AND 1 from 50175)
+(3 State Fair entries allowed per county in 50170-50173)

 - 1. All Crops exhibited must have been grown and cared for by the exhibitor as part of their current 4-H Crops project. - 2.
-Popcorn and sweet corn should be exhibited in the Horticulture project area Vegetable Plate. - Poster Choice Corn, Small Grains, and Soybeans: Exhibit an experimental or educational project related to one experience from your project.
+Popcorn and sweet corn should be exhibited in the Horticulture project area Vegetable Plate. - 3.
+Poster Choice Corn, Small Grains, and Soybeans: Exhibit an experimental or educational project related to one experience from your project.
 Include an explanation of the project in a report for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crop record found online at http://web.extension.illinois.edu/lms/downloads/4132.pdf an FFA crops record or similar information.
+Include the member's crop records with the exhibit, such as the 4-H Crop record found online at 4-H.illinois.edu, an FFA crops record, or similar information.